Tennis Elbow usually affects individuals between the ages of thirty and fifty years old. Other risk factors include, but are not limited to:

 Tennis elbow usually resolves on its own over time.
 Persistent cases or those causing moderate-severe pain should be assessed by a medical professional.
 Doctors can provide a physical therapy prescription, an elbow strap to help alleviate symptoms, or injections to help with pain/relief or rate of healing.
 A certified physical therapist or athletic trainer can teach you exercises to strengthen your injured muscle groups and can also perform a movement analysis to determine what motions led to your injury.
 From there, these professionals can show you proper form, reducing your chances of re-injury.
 If you explore all avenues of treatment without much improvement, surgical repair may be warranted.
 But before surgery is done, a recent advancement in medical laser may help relieve your pain.
 JOI has 3 Treatment Lasers in the Jacksonville area.
 (Beaches, San Marco and South).

 Tennis elbow can often be aggravated by other activities such as working on your computer.
 Ergonomics can play a key role in decreasing the stress on the lateral elbow.
 Many people who have to use a computer can aggravate this condition by the use of a regular computer mouse.
+An easy way to get rid of tennis elbow is to get a different mouse.
 Excessive right clicking can cause pain over the lateral epicondyle.
 You may want to try a vertical mouse instead.
 The change in the position of your hand on the vertical mouse may reduce wrist extension and the torque being placed on the a tendon.

 Forearm extensor stretch: Extend your arm out in front of you, palm down, and use your other hand to gently push the back of the extended hand back toward you while keeping your arm at the same level.
 Hold for thirty seconds and repeat three times.